Imperial Japanese Navy Air Service: Organization

-The elite of the pilots were the carrier-based air groups (Kōkūtai, later called koku sentai) whose size (from a handful to 80 or 90 aircraft) was dependent on both the mission and type of aircraft carrier that they were on.
+The elite of the Japanese naval air corps were the carrier-based air groups (Kōkūtai, later called koku sentai) whose size (from a handful to 80 or 90 aircraft) was dependent on both the mission and type of aircraft carrier that they were on.
 Fleet carriers had three types of aircraft: fighters, level/torpedo planes, and dive bombers.
 Smaller carriers tended to have only two types, fighters and level/torpedo planes.
 The carrier-based Kōkūtai numbered over 1,500 pilots and just as many aircraft at the beginning of the Pacific War.
 The IJN also maintained a shore-based system of naval air fleets called Koku Kantai and area air fleets called homen kantai containing mostly twin-engine bombers and seaplanes.
 The senior command was the Eleventh Naval Air Fleet, commanded by Vice Admiral Nishizō Tsukahara.
 Land based aircraft provided the bulk of Japan's naval aviation up to the eve of World War II.

 Each naval air fleet contained one or more naval air flotillas (commanded by Rear Admirals) each with two or more naval air groups.
 Each naval air group consisted of a base unit and 12 to 36 aircraft, plus four to 12 aircraft in reserve.
 Each naval air group consisted of several Squadrons (飛行隊, Hikōtai) of nine, 12 or 16 aircraft; this was the main IJN Air Service combat unit and was equivalent to a squadron (中隊, Chutai) in the Imperial Japanese Army Air Service.
 Each hikotai was commanded by a Lieutenant (j.g.), Warrant Officer, or experienced Chief Petty Officer, while most pilots were non-commissioned officers.
 There were usually four sections in each hikotai, each section (小隊, shōtai) with three or four aircraft; by mid-1944 it was common for a shotai to have four aircraft.
 There were over 90 naval air groups at the start of the Pacific War, each assigned either a name or a number.
 The named naval air groups were usually linked to a particular navy air command or a navy base.
 They were usually numbered when they left Japan.